Amtrak Northeast Corridor Derailment

 Pan Am Lockerbie Disaster

 The firm represented the largest number of families of passengers killed in the December 1988 bombing over Lockerbie, Scotland.
 The case required an investigation spanning seven different countries.
-Three of the firm's partners took leading roles in exhaustive international discovery, and thereafter on the trial, and won a verdict of wilful misconduct against the airline.
+Three of the firm's partners took leading roles in exhaustive international discovery, and thereafter on the trial, and won a verdict of willful misconduct against the airline.
 Two of the first three damage cases we tried resulted in verdicts which set new worldwide records for recovery.
 We briefed, argued and defeated the airline's appeals.
 Our seven-year work effort resulted in the largest total recovery for a single disaster in the history of aviation.
-The firm continues to pursue claims on behalf of the families against the Libyan government.
+The firm successfully pursued claims on behalf of the families against the Libyan government resulting in an historic settlement

 We represented the largest group of injury victims and families of passengers killed aboard an airliner which ran out of fuel and crashed in New York in 1991.
 Faced with the prospect of limited liability of the airline, the firm developed a negligence claim against the United States air traffic controllers who handled the aircraft.
 We painstakingly prepared a video recreation of the flight which placed in sharp focus the controllers' errors.
 After one week of trial the government agreed to a settlement which assured a complete damage recovery for all plaintiffs, even those who could not maintain their actions against the airline in the United States.